EspressoAdvice.comUpdated May 2026

 How long should I expect the learning curve to take?

 Most people make their first genuinely good shot somewhere between attempt 20 and 30.
 Consistent good shots usually come after 50-100 attempts.
 This assumes you're using fresh beans, a capable grinder, and changing one variable at a time.
 Rushing the process by changing multiple variables at once actually slows learning down.
+If you want to understand the science behind it, the books in our reading list will accelerate your learning.

 Should I buy a cheaper setup to learn on before upgrading?